Playwriting Bio, Awards and GrantsActivities, Associations

 Cooper's plays touch a range of subjects.
 Strange Light, produced at Wings in NY, Bailiwick in Chicago, in Philadelphia and Buffalo, involves a woman who struggles with light and dark, studying the history of illumination at the same time that she tries to capture information from her mother's failing memory and hold together her own relationship.
 Of the play, critic Stewart Benedict wrote, "Cooper is a graceful and skilled writer."

 The Outermost House, was performed by Marvin Einhorn (RIP 2014) at the Cape Cod National Seashore, Primary Stages, Backstage in Portland, Oregon, The Culture Club (NY) and in November 2014 as a tribute to Einhorn in a two-person show in L.A. under the direction of Catherine Roskam.
 The play shares the elegiac experiences of author Henry Beston, as he counteracts the trauma of war with the meditation of nature.
-A new, commissioned full-length play has the working title, Stones, and is about free speech.
-It was a SemiFinalist at the Bay Area Playwrights Festival and Play Penn2015.
+A new, commissioned full-length play, Stones of Tiananmen, is about struggle of nonviolence advocate, Liu Xiaobo (Nobel Peace Prize winner), for free speech and democracy in China.
+It was a Finalist at the Kitchen Dog Theatre New Works Festival, SemiFinalist at the Bay Area Playwrights Festival and Play Penn in Philadelphia.